krugergui/house-prices-balneario-camboriu/readme.md

 </aside>

-# Other tested models
+### Other tested models

 Models that were also tested but performed worse were LightGBM, XGBoost and GradientBoostRegressor.
+These can be seen in the `data_exploration.ipynb` notebook.

 # Chosen model: CATBoost